 Arte (the European Culture TV Channel) also offers podcasts with true or intimate stories, strong documentaries and unforgettable encounters.
 Every first Wednesday of the month, ‘A podcast of your own’ combines intimacy, expertise, and reflections.
 It addresses issues of gender, feminism and equality between women and men

-You may need to be advanced plus to understand this podcast as Charline Vanhoenacker et Alex Vizorek speak quite fast.
-There are jokes every 10 seconds.The program wants to “wash away information” and its common thread is the treatment of current affairs, with a desire for impertinence.
+You may need to be more advanced to understand the podcast Par Jupiter as Charline Vanhoenacker et Alex Vizorek speak quite fast.
+There are jokes every 10 seconds !
+The program wants to “wash away information” and its common thread is the treatment of current affairs, with a desire for impertinence.

-Podcasts for Intermediate French learners
+Intermediate French learners

-In News in Slow French, two hosts discuss about the week’s top stories in France and around the world.
+In News in Slow French, two hosts discuss the week’s top stories in France and around the world.
 You also get grammar, pronunciation and idioms specific podcasts (articles, pronouns, past and future tenses,…).

-What I like about this podcast is that the News are grouped by level (intermediate or advanced).
+What I like about this podcast is that the news are grouped by level (intermediate or advanced).
 This is also a great way to increase your vocabulary on current topics (politics, art and culture, science,..)

 Another lovely podcast for kids that I recommend for my Intermediate French students is Les Odyssees.
 It invites children from 7 to 12 years old to immerse themselves in the adventures of the great figures of history.
 Through the 40 episodes, you will be able to experience the discovery of the United States, the French revolution, the fall of the last Chinese emperor, or the kings in Egypt.

-With the free version you can access great basics for beginner French learners (ask how people are feeling, know what to respond,…)
+With the free version of Coffee Break French you can access great basics for beginner French learners (ask how people are feeling, know what to respond,…)

-DailyFrenchPod is a series of short podcasts (3 to 4 minutes).
-These podcasts are short and to the point.
+If you are looking for short podcasts (3 to 4 minutes), Daily French Pod are perfect !
+These podcasts are to the point.
 There’s a wide range of topics that you’ll learn a lot of new vocabulary, however I don’t find it very well structured.